Dylan Carlson

 Dylan Carlson Bio

-Dylan James Carlson is an American professional baseball outfielder who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Tampa Bay Rays, and Baltimore Orioles.
-Selected by the Cardinals in the first round of the 2016 MLB draft, Carlson became one of the top prospects in baseball before making his MLB debut in 2020.
-He became the team’s starting right fielder in 2021 and was a finalist for the National League Rookie of the Year.
-The Cardinals traded him to the Rays in 2024.
+Dylan James Carlson is an American professional baseball outfielder.
+Born on October 23, 1998, Carlson has played in Major League Baseball (MLB) for the St. Louis Cardinals, Tampa Bay Rays, Baltimore Orioles, and Chicago Cubs.
+He was selected by the Cardinals in the first round of the 2016 MLB draft and became one of the top prospects in baseball before reaching the majors in 2020.
+He is currently in the Philadelphia Phillies organization.

 Early Life and Background